amboseli/ramboseli/README.md

 To use these functions, you must create an SSH tunnel to the database server.
 The instructions below explain how to do this.

-*It's important to note that you can use this package to calculate, e.g., sociality indices, without creating the SSH tunnel!*

 <br>

 ### Getting a login

 First, you must have a username and password for the babase database.
 If you're here and you're affiliated with the ABRP, you probably have this already.
-To create the tunnel, you must ALSO request a login to SSH into the server, papio.biology.duke.edu. *<span style="color: red;">Most people do NOT have this—it must be requested from Jake.</span>*
+To create the tunnel, you must ALSO request a login to SSH into the server, papio.biology.duke.edu. **Most people do NOT have this—it must be requested from Jake.**

 <br>